How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 Thus, you will increase the user activation rate and customer satisfaction.

-Once users sign up to Acme Software, they see a welcome screen with a microsurvey.
-This way, Acme segments users to deliver personalized onboarding and understand what user segment contributes the most to revenue growth.
+This is how you can do it: Once users sign up, you can trigger a welcome screen with a microsurvey asking information like user role of JTBDs.
+This way, you can segments users to deliver personalized onboarding and understand what user segment contributes the most to revenue growth.

 Use feature tagging and see how customers engage with features